fedelibre/LilyDev/README.md

 Desktop preferences suggestions:

-- Disable the screensaver: click on the menu icon on the bottom left, then on *Preferences»Monitor settings*; in the Mode dropdown menu choose *Disable Screen Saver*.
+- Disable the screensaver: click on the menu icon on the bottom left, then on *Preferences»Screensaver*; in the Mode dropdown menu choose *Disable Screen Saver*.

 - Change keybord layout from default US (american) to your national layout in